Skip to content

 Is It Hard to Get Into Columbus State Community College?
 Acceptance Rate & Requirements

 Columbus State Community College, located in Columbus, Ohio, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 28%.
+The graduation rate is roughly 28%.

 Can I Afford It?